DaGimpster/mac-deploy-centrify/README.md

 The goals of this project:

 1.)
-Easily set the EFI password on the Mac
+Easily set the EFI password on the Mac\n
 2.)
-Set the computer name
+Set the computer name\n
 3.)
-Install the Centrify package
+Install the Centrify package\n
 4.)
-Join the computer to the specified domain
+Join the computer to the specified domain\n
 5.)
-Add the specified user as a mobile user
+Add the specified user as a mobile user\n
 6.)
 Promote the specified mobile user to local administrator (req. of this project)

 Obviously I need to document a lot more, but here are the global environment variables